Skip to main content Skip to accessibility

 Training and staff development

-The organisation will ensure:
+The Government of Jersey will ensure:

 • staff handling customer feedback will be trained and given the tools to resolve complaints when received.
-They should receive effective supervision, guidance and feedback on their work and be supported by their line manager and the leadership team
+They will receive effective supervision, guidance and feedback on their work and be supported by their line manager and the leadership team

 Policy review